zemawi/Solar_Radiation-week0/README.md

     ```bash
     pip install -r requirements.txt
     ```
-    (Currently, `requirements.txt` is empty, but this step is included for future use.)
+    (Currently, `requirements.txt` is empty, but this step is included for future use.).